A Matter of Scale2020 May 14

 See also The Atheistic God - Plenitude

 This whole line of thinking is metaphysical and religious.
-But like many things in these categories, it is difficult to convince a person to change because almost always they did not come to hold their metaphysical view by just scientific reason.
+However, like many things in these categories, it is difficult to convince a person to change.
+This is because almost always they did not come to hold their metaphysical view by just scientific reason.
 The person would have to acknowledge that even though evolutionary ideas are usually presented as pure science, their actual basis is metaphysical postulates.
 However, if the person could see and reason from a different set of metaphysical postulates, then they would be able to make new inferences from the same biological evidence.

 Now, the moon trip did not happen by itself naturally.
 (It didn’t occur by a naturalistic process.)
 Therefore the moon trip, strictly speaking, was super-natural.
 Although the moon trip has no naturalistic scientific explanation, that does not mean that the actual explanation is invalid, that it was impossible, or that it did not happen as described.
 Similarly, an alternate non-naturalistic explanation of life and species does not mean that the explanation is invalid, that it was impossible, or that it did not happen as described.